CPSC-383/aegis/docs/getting-started/client.md

 In the editor, you can use four different types of brushes:

-- Special Grids Brush
+- Special Cells Brush
 - Move Cost Brush
 - Stack Content Brush
 - Empty Brush

-To place something on the map simply left click on a grid.
+To place something on the map simply left click on a cell.
 To delete, ensure you have the proper brush selected.

-For example, to delete a fire grid, you need to select the Special Grids Brush with the Fire Brush option.
+For example, to delete a fire cell, you need to select the Special Cells Brush with the Fire Brush option.
 To delete an object from a stack, simply right-click on it.
 You do not need to select the correct object first.

-#### Special Grids Brush
+#### Special Cells Brush

 ##### Spawn

 ![Spawn](../assets/spawn.png)

-By default, the GID option is set to zero, which means any number of agents from any group can spawn on that grid.
+By default, the GID option is set to zero, which means any number of agents from any group can spawn on that cell.

-If the GID is set to another number, only one agent from the set GID will be able to spawn on that grid.
+If the GID is set to another number, only one agent from the set GID will be able to spawn on that cell.
 For that reason, stacking spawns is allowed.

 ##### Fire, Killer and Charging